yogsototh/yblog/multi/blog/Haskell-the-Hard-Way.md

 </div>
 fr: Cette fonction est de type `IO [Integer]`.
 en: This function is of type `IO [Integer]`.
-fr: cela signifie que la valeur trouvée est de type `[Integer`] et est le résultat d'actions d'E/S.
+fr: Cela signifie que la valeur récupérée est de type `[Integer`] et est le résultat d'actions d'E/S.
 en: Such a type means that we retrieved a value of type `[Integer]` through some IO actions.
-fr: Certaines personnes expliqueraient en agitant leurs mains:
+fr: D'aucuns diront avec enthousiasme :
 en: Some people might explain while waving their hands:

-fr:  > «C'est un `[Integer]` dans un `IO`»
+fr:  > «C'est un `[Integer]` dans un `IO` !»
 en:  > «This is an `[Integer]` inside an `IO`»

 fr: Si vous voulez comprendre les détails derrière tout cela, vous devrez lire la prochaine section.
 en: If you want to understand the details behind all of this, you'll have to read the next section.
-fr: MAis si vous voulez seulement _utiliser_ l'E/S, pratiquer juste une peu et rappelez-vous de penser aux types.
+fr: Mais si vous voulez seulement _utiliser_ l'E/S, contentez-vous pratiquer un peu et rappelez-vous de penser aux types.
 en: But really, if you just want to _use_ IO just practice a little and remember to think about the type.

-fr: Finalement notre fonction `main`est plus simple:
+fr: Finalement, notre fonction `main`est bien plus simple :
 en: Finally our main function is much simpler:

 <div class="codehighlight">